-- Improved parent-child interaction and decreased child abuse and neglect - Compared with paraprofessionals, NFP delivered by nurses was more effective
+- Improved parent-child interaction and decreased child abuse and neglect. - Compared with paraprofessionals, NFP delivered by nurses was more effective.

 Is it cost-effective?
-Cost-effective for preventing child maltreatment.
-(59)
+Cost-effective for preventing child maltreatment (Wu et al., 2017).

 Attachment and Biobehavioural Catch-up (ABC)